 Acknowledgements.
-We thank M. Baumgartner, M. C. Papke, L. Grüne and R. Klein for fruitful discussions.
-We also thank three anonymous reviewers; their comments helped to improve the manuscript significantly.
-This study was prepared with support by the German "Bundesministerium für Bildung und Forschung (BMBF)" within the HD(CP)2 initiative, project S4 (01LK1216A), with support by the German Research Foundation (DFG) within the Transregional Collaborative Research Center TRR165 "waves to weather", project A2, and with support by the center for Computational Sciences in Mainz (CSM) at Johannes Gutenberg University.
+We thank Manuel Baumgartner, Martin C. Papke, Lars Grüne and Rupert Klein for fruitful discussions.
+We also thank the three anonymous reviewers; their comments helped to improve the manuscript significantly.
+This study was prepared with support by the German Bundesministerium für Bildung und Forschung (BMBF) within the $HD(CP)^2$ initiative, project S4 (01LK1216A), with support by the German Research Foundation (DFG) within the Transregional Collaborative Research Centre TRR165 "waves to weather", project A2, and with support by the Center for Computational Sciences in Mainz (CSM) at Johannes Gutenberg University.